wp-cli/i18n-command/README.md

 		By default, the following files and folders are ignored: node_modules, .git, .svn, .CVS, .hg, vendor.
 		Leading and trailing slashes are ignored, i.e. `/my/directory/` is the same as `my/directory`.

+	[--headers=<headers>]
+		Array in JSON format of custom headers which will be added to the POT file.
+Defaults to empty array.

 	[--skip-js]
 		Skips JavaScript string extraction.
 Useful when this is done in another build step, e.g. through Babel.